-Carew and Crinnigan brought the curtain down on their careers in the 1980 championship loss to Offaly while Dunny and Mangan bowed out a year earlier against Meath.
+Carew and Crinnigan brought the curtain down on their careers in the 1980 championship loss to Offaly while Dunney and Mangan bowed out a year earlier against Meath.

-Dunny, Carew, Kelly and Donnelly still rank among the top sharpshooters the county has ever seen.
-In the period since 1965 only Johnny Doyle (648 points) has outscored Donnelly (354), Dunny (291) and Carew (240) on the top scorer lists, while Kelly also makes it into the top ten on 175.
+Dunney, Carew, Kelly and Donnelly still rank among the top sharpshooters the county has ever seen.
+In the period since 1965 only Johnny Doyle (648 points) has outscored Donnelly (354), Dunney (291) and Carew (240) on the top scorer lists, while Kelly also makes it into the top ten on 175.

 Indeed, Donnelly has the best points per game record of any Kildare player in that period with 4.21, ahead of Larry Tompkins on 4.15 and Doyle on 4.08.